SWEET APPLE KUZU

 1, Bring the juice with salt and ginger powder gradually to a boil.

-2, Add the apple and the lemon zest and simmer for 1 minute.
+2, Add the apple and the orange zest and simmer for 1 minute.

 3, While stirring, add the diluted kuzu and keep stirring until the juice becomes transparent again.